 The Herdsmanship award will be made to clubs who keep their alleys, pens and exhibits neat, clean and attractive.
 This is a total club effort, and herdsmanship duties are those of exhibitors rather than leaders and parents.
 A cash award (\$50.00) will be provided to the top 4-H Club.
-Individual awards may also be given for length.
-They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
-The stand cannot extend past 2' in length or width.
+Individual awards may also be given for exemplary individual herdsmanship.
+Individual awards will be awarded at the Achievement Ceremony.